gurung-ajay/Emotion-Detection-on-text-data-with-ML/README.md

 On test data, it got f1 score(macro) of 0.83 and accuracy of 89%.

+Models built using: Scikit Learn

 ## 2) Deep Learning
 Models created: Simple RNN, LSTM, Bidirectional LSTM

 Out of these models, Simple RNN and LSTM were underfit whereas Bidirectional LSTM performed well with accuracy of 87.94% on validation data

+Models built using: Tensorflow